Promoting voluntarism through journalism and photography

 Special requirements: Volunteers with good computer skills, interested in journalism and/or photography are welcome to join this project.
 You should bring your camera and your laptop with you.

-Accommodation: The volunteers will be staying in a house in Sveinsstadir which is located on the outskirts of Reykjavik.
-This place is like a farm in the city, so you can enjoy pure nature and the city life of the capital at the same time.
+Accommodation: The volunteers will be staying in volunteer houses in different parts of the island.
 Volunteers need to bring their own sleeping bags, but beds/mattresses and bed sheets are provided.
 Wireless internet access is provided free of charge.